HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 #### Interaction to Next Paint (INP)

-[Interaction to Next Paint](https://web.dev/inp/) (INP) is an experimental metric from Google that is used to measure responsiveness and response time on a page when a user interacts with it.
+<a hreflang="en" href="https://web.dev/inp/">Interaction to Next Paint</a> (INP) is an experimental metric from Google that is used to measure responsiveness and response time on a page when a user interacts with it.
 A low INP is desirable because it means that the page was able to respond quickly to user interactions without substantial delays waiting for content to paint after it is requested.
 A “good” INP is 200 ms or less, and a poor one is anything over 500 ms. Eventually, INP could be added to the official Core Web Vitals metrics, but for now it is still being tested to make sure that it is a reliable and consistent metric that site owners will find useful.

 {{ figure_markup(
     caption="Percent of websites that have good INP on mobile.",